petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Search - Percentage of Sessions

 The percentage of sessions for search shows what percent of searches contained that search query term in the given time range.
-A session is considered a new session if there has been 30 minutes of inactivity since the previous session, or is the start of a new day (i.e. past midnight).
-For a given time range, the rate is calculated as,
+A session is considered a new session if 30 minutes of inactivity passed since the previous session, or it's the start of a new day (i.e. past midnight).
+For a given time range, the rate is calculated as

 ```
 (Total number of sessions that contained that search query term) ÷ (The total number of sessions) * 100